 (Flat belts use: thickness x width x cut length durometer)

 4. Select our Tension Calculator and determine the maximum tension that is needed to install the belt.
 If this tension is so large that it will bend a shaft, then you need to change the percent stretch in 3 above and re-do 4.
 Alternately, you can use larger shafts on your pulleys.

 If there is any doubt about your belt size, please ask DuraBelt to check your calculations and send you a free sample.
 (Exception: There may be a charge for expensive belts like cleated belts or large flat belts).
 Make sure you install it to triple verify that the size is correct.

 "Measure twice, cut once"

 because if you order an incorrect size, it may not be returnable, or there may be a hefty 50% restocking charge.
-We do not normally charge for returns if the belt is unused and is a common size, but if it is uncommon, then we cannot resell it, nor can we recycle it because we do not use regrind; so you may end up owning an expensive paper weight.
+We do not normally charge for returns if the belt is new, unused and is a common size, but if it is old, used or uncommon, then we cannot resell it, nor can we recycle it because we do not use regrind; so you may end up owning an expensive paper weight.